Batyiluyolo/university-shuttle-tracking/reflection_assignment7.md

-# 🧠 Reflection – Assignment 7: GitHub Project Templates & Kanban Board
+# Reflection – Assignment 7: GitHub Project Templates & Kanban Board

-## 📌 1.
-Introduction
+## 1. Introduction

 In this assignment, I focused on selecting a suitable GitHub project template and creating a custom Kanban board to manage an Agile sprint for the University Shuttle Tracking Web App.
 This involved comparing different templates, customizing workflow columns, linking issues, assigning tasks, and tracking progress visually.
 This reflection covers the experience, challenges, and lessons learned.

 ---

-## 🚧 2.
-Challenges Faced
+## 2. Challenges Faced

 ### 2.1 Choosing the Right Template

 Initially, I found it difficult to decide between GitHub’s **Basic Kanban**, **Automated Kanban**, and **Scrum** templates.
 Each had pros and cons:
 - Scrum was too rigid for a solo academic project.
 - Automated Kanban didn’t give me the flexibility I wanted.
-- Basic Kanban was easy to use and allowed me to **customize columns manually**.
+- Basic Kanban was easy to use and allowed me to customize columns manually.

 In the end, I chose the **Basic Kanban template** and added my own workflow stages like **Blocked** and **Testing**.